Super can be a tax-effective way to save for your retirement

-Download the approved Notice of intent form (NAT 71121) from the ATO website and return it to Cbus.
+Complete the approved Notice of intent form (NAT 71121) from the ATO website and return it to Cbus.

 Adjusting previous lodgement

 If you’ve already lodged a notice with Cbus and want to adjust the amount stated in the earlier notice, complete the same form.
 If you’ve already lodged your tax return or it’s a new financial year, you cannot adjust the amount.
 Once lodged, your notice cannot be withdrawn.

-After validation, we’ll write to you to confirm acceptance of your tax deduction.
+After validation, we’ll write to you to acknowledge your intention to claim a tax deduction.